Shirhussain/Shirhussain/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ... django projects
+- 🔭 I’m currently working on ... django projects with python
-- 🌱 I’m currently learning ... advance block chain
+- 🌱 I’m currently learning ... advance block chain and AI
 - 👯 I’m looking to collaborate on ... python, django and block chain
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ... andything
+- 💬 Ask me about ... anything
 - 📫 How to reach me: ... facebook and eamil
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
-I love to build
+I love to build and challenge

 <div align="center">